meza/Stonecraft/docs/blog/2025-11-27-stonecutter-upgrade.md

 ## Our Plan

 We are taking this one iteration at a time.
 The work is tracked in our [Stonecutter Migration Plan](https://github.com/meza/Stonecraft/blob/main/docs/reference/stonecutter-migration-plan.md), which breaks the effort down into small, reviewable steps.
-We’ll move through that checklist in order.
-First landing 0.7 compatibility, then experimenting with the 0.8 alpha stream once the foundation is stable.
+We’ll move through that checklist in order: land 0.7 compatibility, then ship the Stonecutter 0.8 upgrade as the new stable line.

 ## Release Guarantees